JerryCauser/udp-logger/README.md

   // decryption: (buf) => buf.map(byte => byte ^ 83) // not safe at all, but better than nothing
   decryption: '11223344556677889900aabbccddeeff'
 })

-server.on('error', /*some handler for error, console.error or restart server*/)

 await server.start()